NeuroTinker/NeuroBytes_Interneuron/README.md

 ## Project Status
 This project is in alpha.
 The firmware is in progress and the API may change at any time.
 The PCB design is physically tested but has not yet been manufactured at scale.

+## More Information
+The NeuroBytes GitHub repositories store engineering information and make the design history of the project available to the public.
+Hardware- and firmware-specific README.md files can be found in their appropriate subdirectories.

+We encourage community involvement in our efforts, keeping in mind that hardware availability is currently quite limited.
+For product availability, operating guidelines, curricula, and information about NeuroTinker, LLC, head to neurotinker.com.
+Further technical logs are also at https://hackaday.io/project/3339-neurobytes.